- 1 Top 7 Best Mousetraps Compared

 While some of us have heard the cliche that you shouldn’t try to build a better mousetrap, we’ve studied the mousetrap options to bring you the best mouse trap on the market today.
-Luckily for anyone dealing with a rodent problem, it seems like some folks have indeed gone and built a better mousetrap.
+Luckily for anyone dealing with a rodent problem or just too many mice, in general, it seems like some folks have indeed gone and built a better mousetrap.
 Our top pick, the Authenzo Mouse Trap, is made of hygienic washable polystyrene and features a way of protecting your fingers, too.

 Top 7 Best Mousetraps Compared

 Award: Top Pick